Our intimate relationships are a source of enormous satisfaction… when they are going well.

 I am open to the spiritual beliefs of clients and how they help inform our decisions and life view.

-I am committed to making my relationship counselling service accessible to couples irrespective of ethnic or cultural background, sexuality, age, health status or disability.
+I am committed to making my relationship counselling and psychotherapy service accessible to couples irrespective of ethnic or cultural background, sexuality, age, health status or disability.

 I’m happy to discuss your situation by telephone before you make an appointment.